pstefanou12/delphi.ai/README.rst

 The algorithm that we use for this procedure is described in the following paper `Efficient Statistics in High Dimensions from Truncated Samples <https://arxiv.org/abs/1809.03986>`_.

-When evaluating censored multivariate normal distributions, the user needs to ``import`` two objects, an oracle, which is a Callable that indicates whether a sample falls within the truncation set, and the ``CensoredMultivariateNormal`` module.
+When evaluating censored multivariate normal distributions, the user needs three things; an oracle, a Callable that indicates whether a sample falls within the truncation set, the model's ``alpha``, survival probability, and the ``CensoredMultivariateNormal`` module.
 The ``CensoredMultivariateNormal`` module accepts a parameters object that the user can define for running the PSGD procedure.

 Parameters: